-The next instalment of Charlie Brooker's anthology series is on the way
+The next instalment of the anthology series is fast-approaching

-Charlie Brooker’s scarily accurate sci-fi anthology series Black Mirror will definitely be returning for a fifth season, which, to be honest, is fucking great news.
-Here’s everything we know so far about season five of the acclaimed Netflix show.
+Charlie Brooker’s scarily accurate dystopian series Black Mirror will return for a fifth season in June, which, to be honest, is bloody brilliant news.
+Here’s everything we know so far about the upcoming new season of the acclaimed Netflix show.

-Do we have any release dates for season five yet?
+Do we have a release date for Black Mirror season 5?

 He added: “We knew going into it that this would impact our time, but it hasn’t stopped us from doing other films.
 I think it’s fair to say that it took us more time and effort than we had initially anticipated.”

-Is there a trailer for Black Mirror season five?
+Is there a trailer for Black Mirror season 5?

 Any idea of the plot?

-And could we see a sequel to ‘San Junipero’ in the next season?
+Could we see a sequel to fan-favourite ‘San Junipero’ in season 5?

-Brooker has revealed that a movie would be unlikely, telling NME: “We would need a really good idea to do a movie… because we feel like they’re little movies anyway.
-So unless we had an idea that needed 300 million dollars, I think we’re incredibly lucky to be doing what we’re doing.”
+Brooker has revealed that another movie would be unlikely, telling NME: “We would need a really good idea to do a movie… because we feel like they’re little movies anyway.
+So unless we had an idea that needed $300 million, I think we’re incredibly lucky to be doing what we’re doing.”

 And if you’re hankering for a Black Mirror movie fix, well, you can always go back and re-watch Bandersnatch…